grpc-ecosystem/grpc-gateway/README.md

    protoc -I . --openapiv2_out ./gen/openapiv2 --openapiv2_opt logtostderr=true your/service/v1/your_service.proto
    ```

-   Note that this plugin also supports generating swagger definitions for unannotated methods; use the `generate_unbound_methods` option to enable this.
+   Note that this plugin also supports generating OpenAPI definitions for unannotated methods; use the `generate_unbound_methods` option to enable this.

 ## Video intro